 Varicose Veins Facts That You Need to Know

-The arteries and capillaries in your body take blood from your heart and disperse it throughout the rest of your body, and it’s the job of your veins to send that blood back to your heart.
+Your circulatory system consists of arteries and capillaries in your body which take blood from your heart and disperse it throughout the rest of your body, and it’s the job of your veins to send that blood back to your heart.

 So what can lead to your veins being damaged or weakened in the first place?